 Regulations are often changed, creating costly and effort-intensive obligations for companies to comply.
 Also, material changes in customer information are often not being updated, which causes inaccurate information in many bank systems.

-There are many inherent advantages to blockchain KYC solutions.
+Blockchain-based KYC has many inherent advantages.
 Many companies are working on a ‘digital signature’ that would keep a secure copy of all your KYC-compliant documents stored on a blockchain.
 Particularly if this is a public blockchain, it would be decentralized and both transparent and secure.

 A bank or other financial institution who is looking to verify customer identity would simply need to be given permission to access the personal information, making blockchain KYC incredibly efficient.
 It would also be standardized, so every financial institution globally would be able to share and view the same data.